 Please feel free to contact the Women's Association at any time especially if you would like to join the committee or have good ideas for us to consider firstname.lastname@example.org.

 Membership is open to all mothers and guardians who currently have boys at the School.
-For membership details please contact Jenny Booth at email@example.com.
+For membership details please contact Jenny Booth at email@example.com or download the Women's Association Membership form below.

 We need volunteers in the Tuck Shop, the Grammar Shop and the Weigall Canteen.
 We encourage Grammar mothers to become volunteers.
 This is a great way to catch up with friends, meet new people and make an incredibly valuable contribution to the Grammar School community.
 Please contact us if you can help.